Xa-el/Xa-el/README.md

 ## About Me
 Welcome to my profile! 👋

 My name is **Xael Font**.
 I'm currently a student at the **University of Florida** pursuing a Bachelor of Science degree in **Computer Science** with aspirations of becoming a Software Engineer.
 Currently, I am working on web, mobile, and video game development projects.
-Outside of programming, I love **playing soccer ⚽** and **playing rythem games 🎮**.
+Outside of programming, I love playing soccer ⚽ and playing rythem games 🎮.
+Feel free to contact me if you are interested in joining any of my projects!

 ---